TwentyFifth1/visibility-aware-readability-human-machine-systems/README.md

 # Visibility-Aware Readability (Human–Machine Systems)

 This repository contains reproducible, publication-grade materials for studying text readability feasibility under controlled, classroom-like viewing configurations.
-The work is situated in the domain of human–machine systems, with a deliberate emphasis on perceptual accessibility rather than user intent, cognition, or downstream behavioral outcomes.
+The work is situated within the domain of human–machine systems, with a deliberate emphasis on perceptual accessibility rather than user intent, cognition, or downstream behavioral outcomes.

 This repository is created as an **individual submission** for the Human–Machine Systems course (Week 17: Implementation & GitHub Deployment).
-The scientific design, implementation, and experimental results follow the group project repository referenced below.
+The scientific formulation, experimental design, implementation, and reported results follow the group project repository referenced below.

+---

-## Project Motivation and Goal
+## Background and Motivation

+Readability is often treated as a downstream cognitive or behavioral outcome.
+However, before comprehension, attention, or task performance can be meaningfully discussed, text must first be perceptually readable in principle.

+In classroom-like environments, readability depends on a combination of geometric factors (e.g., viewing distance and angular size), perceptual factors (e.g., contrast and medium), and observer configuration (e.g., head pose).
+This project focuses on modeling this perceptual feasibility layer and examining whether a human-rated visibility score can serve as a predictively sufficient proxy for readability.

+---

+## Research Objective

-The primary goal of this project is to model whether text is readable *in principle* (`can_read`) given a specific viewing setup.
-These setups include variations in viewing distance, angular size, head pose, display medium, and contrast conditions.
+The primary objective of this project is to model whether text is readable *in principle* (`can_read`) given a specific viewing configuration.
+In particular, the study investigates:

-Rather than focusing on subjective preference or comprehension outcomes, the study investigates perceptual feasibility: whether the physical and perceptual conditions permit readability at all.
-A key research question is whether a human-rated visibility score alone is predictively sufficient for readability when compared against richer geometric and environmental feature sets.
+- Whether a human-rated visibility score alone is predictively sufficient
+- How visibility compares against richer geometric and environmental feature sets
+- How robust predictive performance is under distributional shift and perturbation

+The emphasis is placed on interpretability, validation rigor, and uncertainty-aware evaluation rather than solely maximizing predictive accuracy.

+---

 ## Reference Repository (Group Project)

-The original group project repository, which contains the full implementation and experimental artifacts, is available at:
+The full group project repository, which contains all executable source code and experimental artifacts, is available at:

 https://github.com/NattakittiP/visibility_aware_readability

-All core scientific contributions, code design, and reported results originate from the group project repository above.
-This repository exists to satisfy the individual GitHub submission requirement.
+All core scientific contributions, modeling decisions, and reported results originate from the group project repository above.
+This repository exists to satisfy the individual GitHub repository requirement.

+---

-## Scientific Scope and Interpretation
+## Scope and Interpretation (Important)

-The dataset includes a human-rated visibility score that serves as a perceptual proxy for text readability.
-Because this score is derived from human judgment, it is inherently correlated with the binary readability label (`can_read`).
+The dataset includes a human-rated visibility score that acts as a perceptual proxy for readability.
+Because this score is derived from human judgment, it is conceptually and statistically correlated with the binary readability label (`can_read`).

-As a result, all analyses presented in the referenced work should be interpreted carefully:
+Accordingly, all analyses should be interpreted under the following constraints:

-- The findings reflect **predictive sufficiency** within the measured regime.
-- The results do not imply causal sufficiency.
+- Results reflect **predictive sufficiency**, not causal sufficiency
-- Deployability in unconstrained or real-world classroom environments is not claimed.
+- Deployability in unconstrained real-world classrooms is not claimed
-- The contribution is methodological, emphasizing careful validation, uncertainty quantification, and interpretability.
+- The contribution is methodological rather than prescriptive
+- Claims are restricted to the controlled measurement regime studied

+---

 ## Repository Organization (Original Design)

-The referenced GitHub repository is intentionally structured to support clean reproducibility and transparent auditing.
-It is split into two main branches:
+The referenced repository is intentionally structured to support clean reproducibility, transparent auditing, and reviewer-friendly inspection.
+It is split into two primary branches:

 ### Code
-This branch contains all executable source code used in the study.
-It includes data preprocessing, model training, evaluation pipelines, and analysis scripts.
-All scripts are designed with leakage-safe preprocessing and consistent experimental protocols.
+Contains all executable source code used in the study, including data preprocessing, model training, evaluation pipelines, and analysis scripts.
+All pipelines are designed to be leakage-safe and methodologically consistent.

 ### Result
-This branch contains all artifacts generated by the code.
-These include CSV result tables, figures, and LaTeX files that correspond exactly to the reported experimental results.
-This separation between code and results ensures reviewer-friendly inspection and reproducibility.
+Contains all artifacts generated by the code, including CSV tables, figures, and LaTeX files corresponding exactly to the reported experimental results.
+This strict separation ensures that reported findings can be independently verified.

+---

-## Experimental Components Reproduced
+## Experimental Pipeline Overview

-Running the code from the referenced repository reproduces all components reported in the associated manuscript, including:
+Running the code in the referenced repository reproduces the full experimental pipeline reported in the manuscript.

-### 1. Scenario-Level Evaluation
+### Scenario-Level Evaluation
 - Repeated stratified cross-validation
-- Pooled out-of-fold (OOF) predictions
+- Pooled out-of-fold (OOF) prediction aggregation
-- Condition-blocked cross-validation as a proxy for deployment shift
+- Condition-blocked cross-validation to simulate deployment shift

-### 2. Interpretable Modeling
+### Modeling Approaches
 - L2-regularized Logistic Regression
 - Random Forest classifiers
-- Consistent feature preprocessing pipelines
+- Unified preprocessing pipelines for fair comparison

-### 3. Probability Calibration
+### Probability Calibration
-- Uncalibrated baseline models
+- Uncalibrated baselines
 - Platt scaling
 - Isotonic regression
-(All calibration methods are fit strictly on training-only predictions.)
+(All calibration models are fit strictly on training-only predictions.)

-### 4. Explainability and Interpretation
+### Explainability and Diagnostics
 - Impurity-based feature importance
 - Permutation importance
 - One- and two-dimensional Partial Dependence Plots (PDPs)

-### 5. Sufficiency-Oriented Analyses (Predictive, Not Causal)
+### Sufficiency-Oriented Analyses
-- Feature ablation studies:
-  - Geometry-only features
+- Geometry-only models
-  - Visibility-only features
+- Visibility-only models
-  - Geometry plus visibility features
+- Geometry plus visibility models
 - Paired AUC comparisons using pooled OOF predictions
 - Residualization-style stress tests
-- Information-theoretic summaries as implemented
+- Information-theoretic summaries

-### 6. Robustness Diagnostics
+### Robustness and Uncertainty-Aware Evaluation
-- Structured perturbations including:
+- Structured perturbations and stress tests
-  - Visibility bias and clipping
-  - Head pose quantization
-  - Feature noise injection
-- Performance degradation tracking under perturbations

-### 7. Uncertainty-Aware Evaluation
 - Bootstrap confidence intervals
-- Subgroup and worst-case performance reporting
+- Subgroup and worst-case reporting
-- Split conformal prediction under scenario-level splits
+- Split conformal prediction
-- Mondrian (group-conditional) conformal coverage
+- Mondrian (group-conditional) conformal prediction coverage

+---

 ## Dataset Assumptions

-All scripts expect a CSV file named:
+All scripts assume the presence of a CSV file named:

 ### Required Columns